The 2020 Presidential Election On The Energy And Environmental Issues

 One week after Election Day and days after Joe Biden was projected as the winner of the 2020 presidential election (As of Tuesday, President Trump still claimed he would win the election), the result of the election will reflect not only on the country's direction but also on the global environmental issues.

-Acting to keep the worst scenarios from climate change has risen as a central issue for voters in the United States.
-To review and summarize the differences, we are diving into the plans and strategies of Donald Trump and Joe Biden.
+Acting to prevent the worst climate change scenarios has become a central issue for voters in the United States.
+To review and summarize the differences, we are delving into the plans and strategies of Donald Trump and Joe Biden.

 When surveyed, most Americans have expressed that climate change is the most pressing environmental issue, so it follows that actions to address it are significant.

-Below we list down their stance by looking at both their records while in public office and publicly accessible issues platforms.
+Below, we list their stances based on their records while in public office and publicly accessible issues platforms.

 Climate Records